projectcalico/calico/security/tutorials/calico-policy.md

 nslookup nginx
 ```

-It should return something like the following.
+It will return something like the following.

 ```
 Server:    10.96.0.10